Kikumu/A-GreenHouse-climate-control-system-with-a-PICF877A/README.md

 ## Requirements
 PICF877A Development board, buzzer, MPLABS IDE, QL_PROG

 Program manual is included in the report.
-More detailscan be found at: https://kikumu.github.io/portfolio/Embedded_Systems.html
+More details can be found at: https://kikumu.github.io/portfolio/Embedded_Systems.html